lovelmimica/SmarthomeSystemPrototype/README.md

 # Smarthome System Prototype

-Smarthome System Prototype is simple Internet of Things system developed for purpose of learning associated technologies.
-It has features of (1) carbon monoxide level monitoring and (2) smart room light management, which are implemented trough four modules:
+Created for my Master's thesis, "Internet of Things: The Next Generation".
+Developed in Arduino ecosystem, and has features of (1) carbon monoxide detection and (2) smart room light management.

+Features are implemented trough four modules:
 - System Management Module
 - Smoke Monitoring Module
 - Movement Monitoring Module